-Of course you’ve heard this a thousand times by now.
+Of course you've heard this a thousand times by now.
 And it bears repeating.
 You should care about well-written content because it does affect your SEO.
 And search engines care about it too!
-Make sure your blog post’s tone is helpful.
-Double check your work for grammar.
-Finally, the paragraph should make sense and logically flow.
+Make sure your blog post's tone is helpful.
+Double check your work for good grammar.
+Finally, the paragraph should make sense and flow logically.

 Keywords That Make Sense

 Keywords are super important.
 Use keywords as a way to clarify certain information.
 People normally pull out and search for keywords and terms that are memorable.
 Google and other search engines return results that use those keywords naturally.
 It works best if you think of keywords as exact phrases that people are more likely to use when they search for whatever content you are creating.
 Use those keywords within your post, post title, and heading.

 Keep in mind that it isn't as important to exactly match these words.
 However these keywords are still an important tactic to give your writing specific topics.
 But don't forsake the quality of an article to make sure you use an exact keyword phrase.
 Search engines are much better at reading and displaying items in context.
 Which means that they are already focused on quality of content, versus finding that exact matching keywords.
 This article will help you find the best keywords for your blog posts: SEO Keywords: 10 Ways To Find The Best Keywords For Your Business

 Most readers won't stay on a site that isn't engaging.
 Therefore both you website's design and posts need to engage the visitor.
 Search engines want sites that are interesting.
 Because visitors spend more time on interesting sites.
 That's why it's crucial to offer blog content that is engaging so the search engine software can identify how awesome and captivating your site is!